 - Having Clinical Depression or Bipolar Disorder: Symptoms of both of these diseases may worsen during the winter months.

 - Living Far from the Equator: SAD appears to be more common in individuals who live in the far north or far south away from the equator.

 Conventional treatment usually recommends exposure to bright light daily using a full-spectrum light therapy light.
 Typically, SAD patients should spend about 30 minutes a day in front of this light.
 Light therapy has been found to be effective in 80% of cases.
 The light affects brain chemistry that plays a role in regulating mood.
 It can be effective within days but sometimes may take 2 weeks or longer.
 It is recommended to try full-spectrum light therapy over selective serotonin reuptake inhibitors (SSRIs) such as Prozac or Zoloft.
 Scientists have found that it can be equally as effective without the dangerous side effects common with drug therapy.

 Vitamin D and SAD

 Vitamin D is produced in our body when we are in the sun.
-As you can imagine, during winter months we do not see as much sun and can become deficient in vitamin D. Research has shown a link between low vitamin D levels in the bloor and symptoms of depression.
+As you can imagine, during winter months we do not see as much sun and can become deficient in vitamin D. Research has shown a link between low vitamin D levels in the blood and symptoms of depression.

 During a review of studies about vitamin D and depression, researchers analyzed all the published research on the link up to 2011.
 More than 5,000 articles were researched but only 13 of those articles explored this area effectively.
-More than 31,000 people were included in theses 13 studies.
+More than 31,000 people were included in these 13 studies.
 The results showed an undoubted relationship between low levels of vitamin D in the blood and depression although it is unclear whether vitamin D levels were the cause or the effect.

 Sara Hayden, a mental health therapist at TFP Therapeutic Services in Ontario, Canada recommends the following strategies to address SAD: